ljubicicrobert/SSIMS/README.md

 The backend requires that Python 3+ exists in the %PATH% if you are using Windows, or $PATH if you are using Linux.
 Please make sure that this is the case before running.
 If you have multiple instances of Python 3 in the %PATH% (Windows platform), the GUI will detect and use only the first instance.

+**WARNING**: The GUI will look for the first instance of Python in %PATH% which it will then use.
+Some software (happened to me with Inkscape) are known to deploy their own Python distributions and register them in %PATH%.
+The best remedy is to install your Python distribution prior to any other software that might be using it.
+Otherwise, make sure that the main version of Python (one containing all the necessary libraries listed below) is the first one in the %PATH% listing.

 So far, the package was tested using **Python** versions **3.6.8, 3.7.2** and **3.8.5**.
 You can download latest Python from the [official site](https://www.python.org/downloads/)

 Python library requirements (other than the standard library):